jantinnerezo/livewire-alert/README.md

 [![License](https://poser.pugx.org/jantinnerezo/livewire-alert/license)](//packagist.org/packages/jantinnerezo/livewire-alert)

 This package provides a simple alert utility for your livewire components.
 Currently using [SweetAlert2](https://www.example.com) under-the-hood.
-You can now use your favorite SweetAlert2 without writing any custom Javascript.
+You can now use SweetAlert2 without writing any custom Javascript.
 Looking forward to integrate other Javascript alert libraries, feel free to contribute or suggest any libraries.

 ## Installation